PatrickKyei/PatrickKyei.github.io/_posts/Public/2026-01-21-what-can-beginners-do-to-make-money-outside-of-a-job.md

 ---
 title: What can beginners do to make money outside of a job
-description: Escape the modern rat race
+description: Escape the modern rat race.
 date: 2026-01-21
 feed: show
 image: